fastify/fastify/docs/Reference/Server.md

 <a id="factory-ignore-slash"></a>

 Fastify uses [find-my-way](https://github.com/delvedor/find-my-way) to handle routing.
-This option may be set to `true` to ignore trailing slashes in routes.
+By default, Fastify is set to take into account the trailing slashes.
+Paths like `/foo` and `/foo/` will be treated as different paths.
+If you want to change this, set this flag to `true`.
+That way, both `/foo` and `/foo/` will point to the same route.
 This option applies to *all* route registrations for the resulting server instance.

 + Default: `false`